apistol78/rv32/readme.md

 Two different emulators, one C++ highlevel emulator and one based on Verilator.
 The highlevel is useful for application development and the other is used for verification of gate level logic.

 ## Runtime
-C/C++ runtime library with a preemptive multithreaded kernel.
+C/C++ runtime library, including a preemptive multithreaded kernel, expose all hardware features to user programs.
 Support CRT for easy portability.

 ## Schematics
 KiCad schematics for all perifherial boards are available and been built using JLCPCB.